jaheyns/CfdOF/README.md

 Dependencies can be checked and installed conveniently from the CfdOF Preferences panel in FreeCAD.
 In the FreeCAD window, select Edit | Preferences ... and choose "CfdOF".
-The dependencies can be installed as indvidual components or as part of a docker container (refer to the **Docker container install** section below).
+The dependencies can be installed as individual components or as part of a docker container (refer to the **Docker container install** section below).

 The OpenFOAM installation is via the
 [OpenCFD MinGW package](https://www.openfoam.com/download/install-binary-windows-mingw.php), and